mri-group-opbg/RYAN/README.md

 A folder will be create on the selected output path (dirname) and result of computation will be stored inside:

+- dirname:
 	- images (.png)
 	- analysissummary.txt
 	- dataquality.txt
 	- output.html
 	- output.pdf